Franisz/zUtilities/README.md

   - This is disabled by default and can be enabled with `ShowGameTime` option.

-- Allows to display currently used munition.
+- Allows to display currently used munition amount.

   - This is disabled by default and can be enabled with `ShowMunitionAmount` option.